Impact on climate and environment

 in MWh by energy source

-Implenia optimises its energy consumption wherever it can and prioritises clean energy sources.
-An analysis in 2023 found that 85 percent of the electricity that Implenia buys in Switzerland came from renewable sources.
-The other 15 percent will be covered hydropower offsets (certificates of origin).
-Therefore, 100% of the consumed electricity in Switzerland is renewable.
+Implenia aims to optimise its energy consumption wherever it can and prioritises clean energy sources.
+An analysis in 2023 found that 85 percent of the electricity purchased in Switzerland came from renewable sources.
+In order to report overall electricity consumption as 100 percent renewable, the remaining 15 percent was covered by purchasing certificates of origin from hydropower.

-Implenia Germany uses hydropower certificates of origin to offset electricity consumption at most of its construction sites and offices.
-Implenia Sweden does this for all its construction projects.
-In Norway, certificates of origin are being purchased for some initial projects that account for around 45 percent of consumption.
+Implenia Germany uses hydropower certificates of origin for the electricity consumption at its construction sites and offices.
+In Sweden, Implenia also supplies all its construction projects in this way.
+In Norway, certificates of origin are being purchased for certain projects that account for around 65 percent of consumption.
+Implenia Austria gets 100 percent of its electricity from renewable sources or covers this with guarantees of origin.

-Since 2022, in line with the Greenhouse Gas Protocol, Implenia has reported Scope 2 emissions using the "market-based"1 method in addition to the "location-based"2 method
+Since 2022, in line with the Greenhouse Gas Protocol, Implenia has reported Scope 2 emissions using the market-based method1 as well as the location-based method2.

 1 Market-based figures including certificates of origin and emission factors of the electricity suppliers where available